twitter/communitynotes/documentation/contributing/signing-up.md

 title: Signing up
 description: Sign up now and become a Community Notes contributor on Twitter
 ---

 # Signing up

-Sign ups are open to everyone.
+Sign-ups are open to everyone.
 We want anyone to be able to participate and know that having contributors with [different points of view](./diversity-of-perspectives.md) is essential to Community Notes helpfully addressing misinformation.

-As there are important nuances in each market, we’ll expand the contributor base country-by-country.
+As there are important nuances in each market, we’ll expand the contributor base country by country.

 {% button buttonTitle="Sign up here" buttonHref="https://twitter.com/i/flow/join-birdwatch" /%}